xtuml/bridgepoint/doc-bridgepoint/notes/9316_project_terminator/9316_project_terminator.dnt.md

 BridgePoint interface.
 In BridgePoint, any component that uses an interface contains the full interface definition.
 Each interface instance is represented in a port instance inside the component instance that uses.
 A port in BridgePoint does not have to provide an implemenation of every opertion and signal for an interface, but it does contain the signature for every operation and signal available.
 It is here that masl and xtuml differ.
+When a masl project

-5.1 The BridgePoint Dialect attribute
+does not include a signature for a service specifed in the domain terminator it means that that masl domain implemenation will be used.

-5.1 Every action body in BridgePoint contains a attribute named dialect.
-The current possible values for this attribute are:
+5.1 Every action home in BridgePoint contains a attribute named dialect.
+The dialect attributes is an enumeration type that specifies the action bodies that BridgePoint allows.
+For example:
 5.1.1 OAL - this element may have an oal action body
 5.1.2 MASL - this element may have a masl action body
 5.1.3 C - this element may a defined action C but it is external